School of Silence

-School of Silence is a British children's TV series which airs on CBBC.
-The show ran from 2009 until 2013.
+School of Silence was a British children's TV series which aired on CBBC.
+The show ran from 14 September 2009 until 13 April 2012.
 In the show, a group of noisy children in a particular area of Britain are sent to the titular "School of Silence", where they must learn to be silent.
-The first season was presented by Barney Harwood, and the second season by Simon Greenall, as a narrator.
+The first series was presented by Barney Harwood, and the second series by Simon Greenall, as a narrator.

 The children have 3 classes at the school, followed by a final exam.
 The headmistress, Miss Gobstop, is able to monitor the noise levels using a machine named the "Gobstop 2000".
 In the second season the machine is upgraded, to the "Gobstop 3000".
-In the first season, if the students pass the final exam, they graduate and take the "Golden Gobstopper" as a prize.
-In the second season, they get prizes from the confiscated cupboard.
+In the first series, if the students pass the final exam, they graduate and take the "Golden Gobstopper" as a prize.
+In the second series, they get prizes from the confiscated cupboard.
 If they fail, they are expelled.
-In the first season, the expelled students receive a whoopee cushion, while in the second they receive nothing so no consolation prize for those who fail.
+In the first series, the expelled students receive a whoopee cushion, while in the second series they receive nothing so no consolation prize for those who fail.

 The first class is with Mr. Gross.
 His challenges included throwing wet toilet paper at a target called “Flying Toilet Paper”, the “Maggots Foot Spa” where the chosen participant would put their bare feet in a tub of maggots or in similar challenge where the chosen child would put their bare feet into slime filled boots which was called “Gunge Boot.”
-Other challenges included “Boiled Egg Roulette” where the chosen child would crack an egg on their own head, a “Slush Avalanche” where one of the participants would pour freezing cold ice down their friends back & others named “Hairy Scary Werewolf” & “Pink Poodle” where the chosen child would be covered in treacle and artificial hair.
-This class was present in both season’s one & two.
+Other challenges included “Compost Ball Roulette” where the chosen child would have to crack a ball filled with either gunge or flour on their own forehead, a “Slush Avalanche” where one of the participants would pour freezing cold ice down their friends back & others named “Hairy Scary Werewolf” & “Pink Poodle” where the chosen child would be covered in treacle and artificial hair.
+This class was present in both series.

-In the first season, the second class is with Nora Nugget and her assistant, Britney Biscuit.
+In the first series, the second class is with Nora Nugget and her assistant, Britney Biscuit.
 In her challenge, students combine different foods, and one student is chosen to eat the final product of these combinations.